 - Tourist pricing: The pricing for tourists is high when compared to locals for the same things.
 You should always check the prices before paying for anything.

 - Weather changes a lot: The North has very different weather from the South.
 Up North, you might see snow in winter and very hot summers (over 40°C), while the South stays warm all year.
-You need to be ready for whatever region you choose.
+You need to be ready for whichever region you choose.

 Read More: How Overseas Vietnamese Can Register for Permanent Residence in Vietnam?